slackhq/circuit/docs/presenter.md

 There are three types of composable retention functions used in Circuit.

 1. `remember` – from Compose, remembers a value across recompositions.
 Can be any type.
 2. `rememberRetained` – custom, remembers a value across recompositions and configuration changes.
 Can be any type, but should not retain leak-able things like `Navigator` instances or `Context` instances.
 Backed by a hidden `ViewModel` on Android.
+Note that this is not necessary in most cases if handling configuration changes yourself via `android:configChanges`.
 3. `rememberSaveable` – from Compose, remembers a value across recompositions, configuration changes, and process death.
 Must be `Parcelable` or implement a custom `Saver`, should not retain leakable things like `Navigator` instances or `Context` instances.
 Backed by the framework saved instance state system.

 Developers should use the right tool accordingly depending on their use case.
 Consider these three examples.